mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

 ## Dynamic Purchasing Systems
 A Dynamic Purchasing System (DPS) is similar to a framework agreement with the exception that new suppliers may be awarded a position on the system at any time.

 + What implications does this have for our award model?
+  + Create a new award for each supplier awarded a space on the framework.
+  + Add them to the original award for the set-up of the framework.